danrcoull/gremlintech_socialscroller/README.md

 8. Create a browser api key in ap and credentials.
 9. Enter the unique url of the page without the +.

-10. Facebook not enabled as of version 1.0.0
+10. Facebook create an app, and enter api information see link in helpful links
 11. Wordpress not enabled as of version 1.0.0

 12. Open the Layout.xml and modify the location of the block.